Free Support Group for Allyship in Antiracism

 - Differences between performative and actionable allyship

-- Practicing non-defensive stance when educated by BIPOC friends (or strangers)
+- Practicing a non-defensive stance when educated by BIPOC friends (or strangers)

 - Handling our anger towards those who don’t understand or agree